A Little about San Gil

 The craze of Canyoning caught on for people wanting adventure anywhere in the world.
 It is the ultimate afternoon out, the tour takes you to a canyon near San Gil where you spend the 5 hours climbing, rappelling, jumping off and descending down enormous waterfalls and 40 meter cliffs of the canyon.
 The views while you are doing this are incredible, the cliffs have a lush rainforest poured over its surface and you can see into the tree canopy as you make your way down the rock faces.
 You also have the opportunity to swim in the natural pools all near the canyon.
 This is run by a tour company guide with expertise in every element of the afternoon, to ensure everything is safely and professionally done.

 - Time: allow 5 hours

 - Tips: Bring a towel, a spare pair of clothes and something warm incase you get chilled, there might be a chance you haven’t got the best weather for this activity.
-I would also suggest bringing food.
+I would also suggest bringing food and canyoneering shoes if you have some.
 They sometimes do make a pitstop for food but not every time.

 - Adrenaline level: 4

 The canyoning is all good and well but for the real show, the ultimate in rappelling has to be at Juan Curi waterfall in San Gil.
 Depending on the season Juan Curi can be ferocious, particularly with recent rainfall.
 It is truly a once in a lifetime experience hanging 60 feet in the air while an enormous waterfall roars down beside you with everyone below you like ants.

 - Tips: An extra pair of clothes, towels and food.
 You get soaked through by the end of the rappel and its probably best to have something warm incase it gets colder as there is some waiting round involved.